briHalterman/cabinet-file-index-app/README.md

 ## Course Objectives

 "In this course, we'll focus on learning the fundamentals of building and working on full stack web applications, including data modeling, application design, API design and the web request cycle.
 We'll also focus on learning to troubleshoot and debug our code, as well as the fundamentals of automated and manual testing.
 We'll learn these concepts using Ruby and Ruby on Rails, but the goal is to gain knowledge that is core to full stack web development regardless of language and framework.
 Then the next web app language and framework you learn will be an easier and faster journey for you.
 The tools we use as programmers are constantly changing, but the concepts are similar and often build on top of what came before.
 The ability to learn new languages and frameworks is an essential part of continuing to be a productive programmer.
 The more exposure and experience we gain with different languages and frameworks, the easier we'll be able to see patterns and analogies in new languages and frameworks we pick up.
-So don't fret over the question of "what to learn next" because one of the most important skills you can gain now is learning to learn.
+So don't fret over the question of 'what to learn next' because one of the most important skills you can gain now is learning to learn.
 Enjoy the journey!"

 ### Lesson and Course Objectives